Fairy Type

 Select and copy this table (0x30F08 to 0x3114B).

-Open up your game_DSPRE_contents/unpacked/synthOverlay/ folder.
-Find the file named 0009 and open it in a hex editor.
+Open up your project's contents folder and go to game_DSPRE_contents/unpacked/synthOverlay/0009 (SynthOverlay 9).
+Open the file in a hex editor.
 Navigate to offset 0x1000 and verify that the next 0x244 (580) bytes are all zeros.
 Paste ("overwrite") the copied move effect subscript table at this location.
+Verify that the file size is unchanged because we are overwriting bytes, not adding them.

-Changing the pointer for the move effect subscript table to the new location
+Change the pointer for the move effect subscript table to point to the new location

 For reference, here are the surrounding bytes